nhannht/obsidian-historica/README.md

 </details>

-- And hehe, now I can edit any thing I want in the rich text editor, even add an image to it (by copy-paste)
+- And hehe, now I can edit anything I want in the rich text editor, even add an image to it (by copy-paste)
 <details>

 ![Pasted image 20241022234521.png](index-0.3.xx-media/b65c9bdd3590079d9a8c4336ba0ec59feef0ee9c.png "wikilink")

 </details>

-- and now we have the result
+- And now we have the result
 <details>

 ![Pasted image 20241022234622.png](index-0.3.xx-media/fdca692830830e22285456540f77286b7a27fa3d.png "wikilink")

 </details>

-- That all, but wait, we still not finish, please remember to SAVE YOUR PLOT, because Historica will not auto save - all the custom contents you created - for you.
+- That all, but wait, we still not finish, please remember to SAVE YOUR PLOT, there is two way to save it

+- Via manual save like below

 <details>